Miracle-Fruit/kikeriki/README.md

 Find the explanation for the Table structure [here](structure.md).

-All of these Files are also available as PDF in the [PDFs Folder ](./pdfs/)
+All of these Files are also available as PDF in the [PDF Folder ](./pdf/)

 The preprocessing python script is [here](./cassandra/startup/setup/cleaning.py)